-82. Crediting of Absentee Voters.
-The Election Service Office shall maintain a registry On-the-Monday-after relection crediting each voter who cast an absentee ballot to be credited with voting in said election.
+♦ 82.
+Crediting of Absentee Voters.

+On the Monday after election day, the Election Commission chairperson shall cause each voter who cast an absentee ballot to be credited with voting in said election in the appropriate registry.

 ARTICLE 4.
-COUNT AND RETURN OF VOTES
+COUNT AND RETURN OF VOTES-